 • E-bikes powered by a throttle

-• Any vehicles or device that does not fall within the definition of the Ontario e-scooter pilot or the province's definition of pedal assist e-bikes.
+• Any vehicle or device that does not fall within the definition of the Ontario e-scooter pilot or the province's definition of pedal assist e-bikes.

 FacilityImageDefinition

-Town and Regional Roads with a legal speed limit of 60 km/h or less Town and Regional roads Roads owned by the Town of Ajax or the Region of Durham without a bike facility or with sharrows (bike symbols)
+Town and Regional Roads with a legal speed limit of 60 km/h or less Town and Regional roads Roads owned by the Town of Ajax or the Region of Durham without a bike facility or with bike symbols.
+These bike symbols are called sharrows.

 Designated bicycle lanes Designated bicycle lanes A designated portion of the roadway specifically for people biking.
 It includes a painted line and a painted bicycle symbol and may include a painted buffer.
 Parking in a bike lane or blocking a bike lane is prohibited.

 Cycle Tracks Cycle tracks A bikeway that is physically separated from the roadway by a curb.
-They are designated exclusively for use by people riding bikes though other types of rolling, such as rollerskating, skateboarding, or scooting, may be permitted.
+They are designated exclusively for use by people riding bikes though other types of rolling, such as roller-skating, skateboarding, or scootering, may be permitted.

-Multi-use paths with a minimum width of two metres Multi-use paths Multi-use trails are constructed within the road right-of-way in the boulevard along arterial roads.
-Different from sidewalks, multi-use paths are wider and darker in colour.
-They can be used by people walking, biking, and using other active types of rolling (rollerblading, skateboarding, scootering, etc.).
+Multi-use paths with a minimum width of two metres Multi-use paths Multi-use paths are constructed within the road right-of-way in the boulevard along arterial roads.
+Unlike sidewalks, multi-use paths are wider and darker in colour.
+They can be used by people walking, biking, and using other active types of rolling (in-line skating, skateboarding, scootering, etc.).

 Paved trails with a minimum width of two metres Paved trails Off-road trails are typically developed within parks, open spaces and green corridors throughout Ajax.
-They can be used by people walking, biking, and using other active types of rolling (rollerblading, skateboarding, scootering, etc.).
+They can be used by people walking, biking, and using other active types of rolling (in-line skating, skateboarding, scootering, etc.).

 Where am I NOT permitted to use an e-scooter or e-bike?